andlo/mycroft-skills-list-gitbook/skills/skill-weather.MycroftAI.md

 ---
-description: Weather conditions and forecasts
+description: Weather conditions and forecasts  !Code style black
 ---

 ### _skill-weather.MycroftAI_
 ## Description:
 Get weather conditions, forecasts, expected precipitation and more!
-By default it will tell you about your default location, or you can ask for other cities around the world.
+By default, it will tell you about your device's configured location.
+You can also ask for other cities around the world.

 Current conditions and weather forecasts come from [Open Weather Map](https://openweathermap.org).

-For **enclosures** with screen support, conditions are briefly shown using visemes.

 The temperature is shown in Celsius or Fahrenheit depending on the preferences set in your [https://home.mycroft.ai](https://home.mycroft.ai) account.
+You can ask specifically for a unit that differs from your configuration.

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)